A Lake Tahoe Bachelorette Party City Guide to Plan Your Weekend

 Day 2

 Morning and Afternoon: Today is the day to get out on the lake.
 Grab a quick bite to eat at Rosie's Cafe, which has been a mainstay in Tahoe for more than 30 years with views of the lake.
 The restaurant, outfitted in 19th century ski paraphernalia and wood rafters, serves up quintessential breakfast options to get your started for the day.
 Then you're off to the main event: A party boat on the lake.
-Charter the 52-foot Lake Tahoe Party Boat for a day on the water that includes sunbathing, swimming, drinks, and snacks—plus live music for dancing.
+Charter the 52-foot Lake Tahoe Party Boat for a day on the water that includes sunbathing, swimming, drinks and snacks—plus live music for dancing.
 The boat will cruise you around the lake and to beach-front bars where you can hop on and off to enjoy the fun.
-(For a more relaxed day on the lake, you can charter a sailboat that includes a few hours on the lake, plust charcuterie and wine.)
+(For a more relaxed day on the lake, you can charter a sailboat that includes a few hours on the lake, plus charcuterie and wine.)

 Evening: Tonight, make the ride to South Lake Tahoe for a night to remember.
 First, you'll start with dinner at Jimmy's Restaurant, located at The Landing.
-This mountain-chic spot offers lake views and wood-fired, regional California cuisine including seafood, seasonal vegetables, and a locally sourced menu.
+This mountain-chic spot offers lake views and wood-fired, regional California cuisine including seafood, seasonal vegetables and a locally sourced menu.
 You'll also find outdoor spots on their patio by fire pits.
-A few blocks away, make your way to the Hard Rock Hotel and Casino, where you can choose how to spend the rest of your night: Gamble on the casino floor, head to Vinyl for music headliners and after-hours drinks, or taste local brews at the Alpine Union Bar.
+A few blocks away, make your way to the Hard Rock Hotel and Casino, where you can choose how to spend the rest of your night: Gamble on the casino floor, head to Vinyl for music headliners and after-hours drinks or taste local brews at the Alpine Union Bar.

 Day 3